 Posted on December 04th, 2019

-Using PFAS in the production of consumer and industrial products, are some of the contributors to toxic releases into the air, soil, and water.
+Using PFAS in the production of consumer and industrial products, are some of the contributors to toxic releases into the environment.
 PFAS have been shown to induce pancreatic acinar cell tumors in rodents.
 In humans, epidemiologic studies have linked PFAS exposure to several types of cancer, including pancreatic cancer.

 Although the proportion of pancreatic cancer that can be attributed to exposure to environmental chemicals is configured by a small percentage, these factors can be prevented and it is important to identify them.
 Consequently, attention must be given to the involuntary human exposure to a group of more than 4,000 chemicals, known as PFAS.
-These highly toxic fluorinated compounds are currently the most abundant environmental pollutants, found in drinking water across the country with many families finding out they've been drinking toxic chemicals for decades.
+These highly toxic fluorinated compounds are currently the most abundant environmental pollutants.

-The dominant source of human exposure to PFAS is diet - water and food.
-Food can also be contaminated with PFAS from preparation in nonstick cookware coated with polytetrafluoroethylene.
-Paper products used for food packaging with treated coatings for water and grease resistance also have a high potential for migration of PFAS to food.
+The dominant source of human exposure to PFAS is daily diet.
+For example, food can be contaminated with PFAS from preparation in nonstick cookware coated with polytetrafluoroethylene.
+Paper products used for food packaging with treated coatings for grease resistance also have a high potential for migration of PFAS to food.

 Pancreatic cancer is one of the most lethal human cancers and an important cause of cancer-associated mortalities worldwide.
 Despite the advancement in medical knowledge that has improved the survival rate of many cancers, the 5-year survival rate for pancreatic cancer remains at 9 percent.
 There is an urgent need to improve patient outcomes and increase the survival rate.
 But, for this, we need to identify the causes or the risk factors of pancreatic cancer in order to establish effective preventive strategies.